2004–05 South-West Indian Ocean cyclone season: Intense Tropical Cyclone Bento

 On the same day that Arola dissipated, the near-equatorial trough spawned another area of convection east of Diego Garcia.
 A day later, the MFR classified the system as a tropical disturbance as the thunderstorms organized and consolidated, amid favorable conditions.
 On November 20, the MFR upgraded the system to Tropical Storm Bento, and the JTWC initiated advisories as Tropical Cyclone 04S.
 At first, Bento drifted to the southeast, but turned to the west two days later.
 The MFR upgraded the storm to tropical cyclone status on November 22, the same day that the storm began a rapid intensification phase.
 On November 23, the MFR estimated peak 10 minute winds of 215 km/h, and the JTWC estimated peak 1 minute winds of 260 km/h, equivalent to a Category 5 on the Saffir–Simpson scale.
 This made Bento among the most intense tropical cyclones in the basin within 10º of the equator, only surpassed by Cyclone Fantala in April 2016.
 It also made Bento the strongest cyclone in the basin in the month of November, surpassing Cyclone Agnielle in 1995.

 Around its time of peak intensity, Bento was located far away from land – about 325 km (200 mi) east-southeast of Diego Garcia.
 It was also moving southwestward due to a ridge to its southeast.
 On November 24, the cyclone began weakening due to an eyewall replacement cycle, as well as the presence of drier air and increased wind shear.
 A day later, Bento turned to the southeast, steered by a passing trough.
 The MFR downgraded the cyclone to tropical storm status on November 26, but upgraded it back to tropical cyclone status a day later.
 By late on November 27, the circulation was exposed from the convection.
 Bento turned to the west and failed to reintensify due to cooler waters.
 The JTWC discontinued advisories on November 29, but the MFR continued tracking the system as a tropical disturbance until December 3, when Bento was passing north of the Mascarene Islands.

 Subtropical Depression 05

 On December 11, the MFR issued two bulletins for Subtropical Depression 05.
-The system formed about halfway between the southern tip of Madagascar, and failed to intensify.
+The system formed about halfway between the southern tip of Madagascar and the west coast of Mozambique, and failed to intensify.